Anu Aneja

 transnational feminist theory and aesthetics; contemporary French, francophone and Indian literatures; feminist perspectives on mothering; and feminist pedagogy

 Aneja has taught Women and Gender Studies and interdisciplinary Humanities courses both at the graduate and undergraduate levels.
-At Mason, these include a graduate seminar on Transnational Issues of Gender and Race that she taught in Spring 2022.
-At IGNOU in New Delhi, she co-coordinated the MA and Post Graduate Diploma Programs in Women and Gender Studies, and was in charge of the graduate Gender, Literature and Culture specialization.
+At Mason, these include graduate seminars on Feminist Theories, on Transnational Issues of Gender and Race, and an undergraduate introductory level Core course on Global Representations of Women.
+At IGNOU in New Delhi, she co-coordinated the MA and Post Graduate Diploma Programs in Women and Gender Studies, and led the graduate Gender, Literature and Culture specialization.
 She received special mention for innovating best practices in open and distance education for outreach to marginalized and underprivileged students in remote areas.